MichelDeudon/formations/content/en/c/ecolinguistics/uc1-debias-language.md

 Maryam Mirzakhani, mathematician, first and only woman to date Fields Medal (2014), was born in Tehran, Iran.
 The city of Montpellier pays tribute to her since 2020 (see Appendix B).
 Marie Curie, born in Warsaw, Poland, is the only person to have won a Nobel Prize in two separate disciplines, physics and chemistry.
 As Paul Valéry said, there are two possible visions of the world: the one that divides, the one that unites.
 Alain Damasio in an interview for BLAST in May 2023 explains how his vision of science fiction has evolved over time [1] and calls for new imaginaries - in solidarity, social, ecological - and frugal innovations [17].

+### Conclusion

+Public roads and spaces in France, like certain public Wikipedia pages, present gender biases that stem from Humans.
+GAFAM's AI models, trained on Wikipedia, like FAIR Paris' <i>state-of-the-art</i> foundational LLaMAs, cultivate and amplify these stereotypes, with energy at a more expensive price as a <i>competitive</i> advantage while benefiting from public funding.
+In this context, the voices and representations of women in public spaces are more than symbolic.
+Among the directions of future research, it could be interesting to quantify and fight against other forms of discrimination (religion, color, sexual orientation, age, nationality, handicap, physical appearance, socio-economic status), or to analyze other countries and distributions.
+Authors, researchers, scientists, artists, offer alternatives, new imaginaries, stories and social representations to fight against patriarchy and surveillance capitalism.
+In these forms of modern resistance, libraries are to the maquis what books and culture are to weapons, a means to escape.

 ### Reference